-- 1. Parents/carers of children who live in Nottinghamshire and make an application for admission to any school must apply to Nottinghamshire County Council.
-Applications can be made online, by telephone or by completing a paper application form. - 2.
-Applications from parents or carers of children not resident in Nottinghamshire must be made using the appropriate application form or process available from their own home authority, even if these include a preference for a school in Nottinghamshire.
+- Parents/carers of children who live in Nottinghamshire and make an application for admission to any school must apply to Nottinghamshire County Council.
+Applications can be made online, by telephone or by completing a paper application form. - Applications from parents or carers of children not resident in Nottinghamshire must be made using the appropriate application form or process available from their own home authority, even if these include a preference for a school in Nottinghamshire.
 The quickest and easiest way to apply is to go online before the closing date at www.nottinghamshire.gov.uk/admissions - 3.
 Parents/carers will be invited to state up to four preferences in rank order and give reasons for those preferences.
 Preference order will not be revealed to other admission authority schools and academies.
 Parents/carers should include any additional information the admission authority may need in order to consider the application fully.

-In the event of over-subscription, the following criteria will be applied, in priority order, to determine which applications will be granted:
+In the event of over-subscription, the following criteria will be applied, in priority order, to determine which applications will be granted once places have first been allocated to pupils who have either an education, health and care plan or a statement of special educational needs which names the school:

-- 1. Children in public care. - 2.
-Children who live in the catchment area and who, at the time of admission, will have a brother or sister attending the school or linked junior. - 3.
-Other children who live in the catchment area. - 4.
-Children who live outside the catchment area and who, at the time of admission, will have a brother or sister attending the school or linked junior school. - 5.
-Other children who live outside the catchment area.
+- 1. Children looked after by a local authority and previously looked after children. - 2.
+Children who live in the catchment area at the closing date for applications and who, at the time of admission, will have a brother or sister attending the school or the linked junior/primary school. - 3.
+Other children who live in the catchment area at the closing date for applications. - 4.
+Children who live outside the catchment area.